vinayswamik/wisq/README.md

 # Installation

-Once the above requirements are satisfied, the `wisq` command line tool can painlessly installed via pip:
+Once the above requirements are satisfied, the `wisq` command line tool can be painlessly installed via pip:
 ```
 pip install wisq
 ```